SitramSoft/programming_practice/linux/eudyptula/README.md

 saying this right?
 I know, _you_ wouldn't forget, but someone else, of course they would, so I'll just leave it here for those "others".
 ### **Solution**
+  - If Linux kernel images are being built with "-dirty" on the end of the version string, this simply means that modifications in the source directory have not been committed.
+Use git status to check for uncommitted files
+  - The steps needed to find the driver for a device that has a working driver already bound to it:
+    - Find the proper sysfs class device that the device is bound to.Network devices are listed in /sys/class/net and tty devices in /sys/class/tty.Other types of devices are listed in other directories in /sys/class, depending on the type of device.
+    - Trace through the sysfs tree to find the module name that controls this device.It will be found in the /sys/class/class_name/device_name/device/driver/module, and can be displayed using the readlink and basename applications:

+          $ basename `readlink /sys/class/class_name/device_name/device/driver/module`
+    - Search the kernel Makefiles for the CONFIG_ rule that builds this module name by using find and grep:

+          $ find -type f -name Makefile | xargs grep module_name
+    - Search in the kernel configuration system for that configuration value and go to the location in the menu that it specifies to enable that driver to be built.

 ## **Task 4**
 ### **Challenge**